Rad-Routes/rad_routes_cli_installer/README.md

 # R.A.D.
 Routes CLI Installers
-this is a group of installer scripts for the rad routes cli
+This is a group of installer scripts for the R.A.D.
+Route Runner cli program.

 # Mac OS cURL install
 Open your terminal and run the command below;